juanico10/Pihole_list/README.md

 8. Click <code>Save configuration</code>.

 ## Configure the domain to allow private DNS DoH and DoT clients:
-To create a zone in your domain for both <code>*.example.org</code> to enable clients, follow these steps:
+To create a zone in your domain to enable clients, follow these steps:

+1. Mainly in the encryption Adguard section, you must enable the domain <code>example.org</code>.
+2. You have the wildcard <code>*.example.org</code> certificate created.

 #### Instructions for use: